BBC Look East: History

+However, those areas are given Look East on Channel 101 through satellite television such as Freesat as default via the towns' postcodes.

+The southeastern fringes of Leicestershire around Market Harborough receive Look East on Freeview as local news meaning the town receive better signals from the Sandy Heath transmitter rather than Waltham transmitter.

 In 1997, BBC Look East launched the sub-regional service, Close Up, for viewers covered by the Sandy Heath transmitting station and its relays.
 The opt-out allowed the two sub-regions to provide, during the main evening programme, around 10 minutes of news relevant to their area.

-From 2018 to 2022, there were two separate editions BBC Look East for the main programme and the late news bulletin on weeknights.
+From 2018 to 2022, there were two separate editions of BBC Look East, for the main programme and the late news bulletin on weeknights: